ansariwasim/major_project-/README.md

 # major_project-
-This project are only use mongodb with express
+This project are only use mongodb with express.js